Kateryna-Kovalchuk/sql-data-warehouse-project/README.md

 ## 🚀 Project Requirements

 ### 🎯 Building the Data Warehouse
-- Import ERP and CRM data (CSV) into SQL Server
+- Import ERP and CRM data (CSV) into PostgreSQL
 - Clean and normalize the data
 - Integrate sources into a single analytical model